 Before you pay

-Regardless of which following products will you use, each of them is offered by a company, that like you employ people and families dependent on that business.
-Goods and services trading is older than most of the countries, cultures and political systems, but it always goes down to humans, who offer their skills and products to help others.
+Regardless of which products will you use, each of them is offered by a company, that employs people and families dependent on that business.
+Goods and services trading is older than most of the countries, cultures, and political systems, but it always goes down to humans, who offer their skills and products to help others.
 It’s worth remembering that behind each company stands a living and sensitive being.

-On the same token, the financial market is always attracting mountebanks, tricksters and archaic institutions, that charge high fees only to justify its existence.
-Therefore, besides common sense, you must equip yourself with additional armour of patience and perseverance.
+On the same token, the financial market is always attracting mountebanks, tricksters, and archaic institutions, that charge high fees only to justify its existence.
+Therefore, besides common sense, you must equip yourself with additional armor of patience and perseverance.
 Constant learning and experimenting with all available tools will be an indispensable part of your business development.

 Before you set up a bank account or pay for any service, make sure that you have an answer to the following questions:

 - What kind of problem in your company this service solves?